-2 A related barrier identified was the dismissal and devaluing of the traditional cultural 3 knowledge and practice of both Indigenous clients and 4 5 Indigenous workers.
+2 A related barrier identified was the 3 dismissal and devaluing of the traditional cultural 4 knowledge and practice of both Indigenous clients and 5 Indigenous workers.
 Examples of this barrier in action 6 included unjust policy frameworks that govern the work 7 many public service workers, particularly framework 8 related to family support and separation.
-In their 9 submission to this Commission, other parties have referred to the so-called "child protection practices" as toxic 10 interference in the lives, families and communities of 11 12 Indigenous people.
-13 One of our members, an Indigenous woman and

-14 social worker, echoed that sentiment and told us, "Just 15 because we may be poor doesn't mean we are bad parents."
-16 Another example was shared by a member who 17 had attempted to offer smudging for the clients at the transition house in which she worked, but was told such a 18 19 practice would violate the facility's no scent policy.
+In their 9 submission to this Commission, other parties have referred 10 to the so-called "child protection practices" as toxic 11 interference in the lives, families and communities of 12 Indigenous people.
+13 One of our members, an Indigenous woman and 14 social worker, echoed that sentiment and told us, "Just 15 because we may be poor doesn't mean we are bad parents."
+16 Another example was shared by a member who 17 had attempted to offer smudging for the clients at the 18 transition house in which she worked, but was told such a 19 practice would violate the facility's no scent policy.
 20 Still another example came from an 21 Indigenous worker who was denied leave from work to 22 participate in her nation's ceremonial observances and 23 celebrations.

-24 We also heard from members working in 25 corrections and community corrections who noted the lack of access to restorative justice approaches to Indigenous women and girls, trans and two-spirited people who are already in the justice system.
+24 We also heard from members working in corrections and community corrections who noted the lack it is the barrier that amplifies the damage done by all the others, is the lack of resources, capacity and supports within the public service to identify and implement new approaches.
+Across ministries and regions this was a theme that emerged time and time again from our members.
+Years of cuts and contracting out have left frontline workers stretched to the brink without the time or resources to restructure their work, to properly serve the Indigenous women and girls, trans and two-spirit clients or their communities, or to properly do the work of decolonisation and reconciliation that is so desperately needed throughout the public service.

+1 of access to restorative justice approaches to Indigenous 2 women and girls, trans and two-spirited people who are 3 already in the justice system.
+4 The final barrier I will mention here, and